tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

-configuring a single shared PSK across all nodes can resolve this mismatch either by exchanging roles over the TLS connection after the handshake or by incorporating the roles of both the client and server into the imported PSK context string.
+configuring a single shared PSK across all nodes can resolve this mismatch either by exchanging roles over the TLS connection after the handshake or by incorporating the roles of both the client and server into the IPSK context string.
 For instance, if an application identifies each node by MAC address, it could use the following context string.

 ~~~